manthangirish/book-shelf/README.md

 node index.js
 ```

-The application will be available at `http://localhost:3000`.
+The application will be available at `http://localhost:5000`.
+The Custom Gen-AI API will be running at `http://localhost:3000`

 ## 📝 Note